Sohan-R30/flutter_food_app_mvvm_getx/README.md

 4. **Customize as needed** (e.g., add features or changes).

 This `README.md` will make your **GitHub repo look professional** and **impressive to recruiters**! 🚀🔥

-Let me know if you need any modifications. 😊